 2. Breweries Nearby

-Breweries Nearby is a programmatic SEO website for craft beer breweries.
+The main example I will use for this guide is my own programmatic SEO website for craft beer breweries.
 The site was created to provide craft brewery goers, a dedicated resource for finding the best breweries to visit and areas to brewery hop based on a set of attributes that are unique to the brewery going experience.
-Since launching during the summer of 2022, Breweries Nearby has received over 30k clicks & 1 million impressions organically with just 1k indexed pages

-Similar to Nomadlist, they use data crowdsourced from users to automatically generate content.
+Similar to Nomadlist, my site uses data crowdsourced from users to automatically generate content.
 For example, if enough users shared data about a brewery being dog friendly, the brewery would be listed in the 'dog friendly breweries in [City]' faq section of the relevant city page.

 Breweries Nearby was built using Airtable and Webflow with Whalesync for syncing data between the two tools.
-They are also in the process of creating a map that displays brewery data from Webflow's CMS either using Jetboost or Nocodeflow's new CMS map apps, so users can better plan self-guided beer tours.
+In the future, I would also like to add a map that displays brewery data from Webflow's CMS either using Jetboost or Nocodeflow's new CMS map apps, so users can better plan self-guided beer tours.

 3. Delight Chat